canonical/shim-review/README.md

 *******************************************************************************

  * Julian Andres Klode has done shim reviews in the past.
- * Mate Kukri has done some unofficial shim reviews during the initial 15.8 rollout.
+ * Mate Kukri has done shim reviews, including during the 15.8 and 16.1 rollouts.

 *******************************************************************************
 ### Add any additional information you think we may need to validate this shim signing application.